 Some laptops like Surface only have a miniDP receptacle.
 The simplest approach for these is to use a MiniDP->DP adapter in series with one of the full-size DP cables as follows: [PC] –> [MiniDP->DP adapter] –> [DP->USB-C cable] –> [USB-C monitor]

-In general, multiple adapters/cables in series is not recommend for inaccessible or mission-critical systems.
-But for most home users this will be just fine.
+In general, multiple adapters/cables in series is not recommend for inaccessible or mission-critical systems since every connection is a potential failure point but for most home and office users, this will be just fine.